 China won gold in women's team sprint, the country's first-ever Olympic gold medal in cycling.

-Mountain biking
+Mountain Biking

 Swiss cross-country cyclist Nino Schurter – after ascending the medal ladder with a bronze at the 2008 Games in Beijing and a silver at the 2012 Games in London, collecting five world titles on the way – finally attained Olympic gold in the men's event.
 Sweden's Jenny Rissveds beat out Beijing runner-up Maja Wloszczowska of Poland.

-BMX
+BMX Racing

 Colombia's Mariana Pajon defended her Olympic title, and American Connor Fields unseated two-time Olympic champion Maris Strombergs of Latvia to win the U.S. its first Olympic BMX gold.

-London 2012
+London, 2012

-Road
+Road Cycling

 In the women's time trial, Kristin Armstrong of the United States, who had retired to start a family after winning gold in Beijing before returning to competition a year before the Games, dominated the field finishing more than 15 seconds faster than her closest competitor.
 Taking place shortly before her 39th birthday, Armstrong's victory made her cycling's oldest female gold medalist.

-BMX
+BMX Racing

 In men's BMX, Latvia's Maris Strombergs remained the Olympic sport's only male champion, winning his second straight Olympic gold with Sam Willoughby and Carlos Oquendo Zabala rounding out the field.
 On the women's side, Colombia's Mariana Pajon seized the gold medal, only Colombia's second since it began competing in the Games.

-Track
+Track Cycling

 The host country dominated inside the velodrome, where riders from Great Britain captured seven of a possible 10 gold medals.
-Victoria Pendelton represented England nobly with a gold medal in women's keirin and a silver in the women's sprint, and compatriot Chris Hoy won his sixth gold medal, this time in the team sprint.
+Victoria Pendleton represented England nobly with a gold medal in women's keirin and a silver in the women's sprint, and compatriot Chris Hoy won his sixth gold medal, this time in the team sprint.

 Two of Great Britain's big winners – Jason Kenny, who took gold in the individual and team sprints, and Laura Trott, who won the omnium and was a member of the Brits' team pursuit gold – later revealed that they were dating after being photographed behind football legend David Beckham at a beach volleyball match.

-Mountain biking
+Mountain Biking

 On the mountain bike course, Jaroslav Kulhavy and Julie Bresset won gold in the men's and women's events respectively.
-Georgia Gould captured the only mountain biking medal for the U.S. as she captured bronze in the women's race.
+Georgia Gould captured the only mountain biking medal for the U.S. as she claimed bronze in the women's race.

-Beijing 2008
+Beijing, 2008

-Road
+Road Cycling

-On a hilly road course in Beijing, climber Spain Samuel "Sammy" Sanchez stunned the field by sprinting to victory from a small breakaway group.
+On a hilly road course in Beijing, climber Spain's Samuel Sanchez stunned the field by sprinting to victory from a small breakaway group.
 Italy's Davide Rebellin finished second ahead of Switzerland's Fabian Cancellara, who also took gold in the men's time trial.
 However, Rebellin would test positive for CERA, a banned blood boosting agent, thus bumping Cancellara into the silver medal slot with Russia's Alexandr Kolobnev rounding out the road race podium.

 Due to strict regulations put in place by the Beijing Olympic Organizing Committee (BOCOG), spectators were not permitted to stand roadside along the road courses.
 For the women, this was the least of the problems, as the road race – won by Great Britain’s Nicole Cooke – was held in a driving rain that lasted the entire competition.